 "With wealth in the red, is our growth story dead?"

 Today, it is clear that we face a set of complex, interconnected crises that threaten the sustainability of our increasingly brittle global social-ecological system, such as climate destabilization and rapid loss of biodiversity.

 Physics professor Albert Bartlett, who passionately regarded human overpopulation as a monumental challenge facing humanity, warned that the greatest shortcoming of the human race was its inability to understand the exponential function, where modest growth mutates into runaway growth over time — slow change, then explosive.

 A large and relentlessly growing human population favoring an overly burdensome, land-intensive ‘western diet’ exacerbates the problem.
 So does competition for dominance in our hyper-competitive global marketplace, which continues to thwart efforts to replace economic growth with ethical, sustainable development.

-The easy availability and exploitation of energy-dense fossil fuels, a one-time bonfire of flammable fossil resources, supercharged wealth production and population growth.
+The easy availability and exploitation of energy-dense fossil fuels, a one-time bonanza of fabulously energy-rich flammable fossil resources, supercharged wealth production and population growth.
 But this explosive economic growth over the last two centuries has of late brought about a rapid decline in the richness of life processes.

 As if on steroids, it is growing at an accelerated rate with dangerously unpredictable side effects.
 It is destabilizing the chemical equilibria of sea and sky.
 It is weakening the self-repairing capacity of the living planet.

-This tragic metabolic rift between the real natural living world and the abstract artificial economic one leaves us disconnected, ecologically adrift, and starved of meaning and purpose.
+This tragic metabolic rift between the real natural living world and the abstract artificial economic one leaves us disconnected, ecologically adrift, and deprived of meaning and purpose.

 With wealth in the red, is our growth story dead?